 Field Name Jobi East

 Location Albert Basin

 Area EA-1

 Tullow working interest Currently 33.33%.
-After UN IOC buy-in: 28.33%
+After UNOC buy-in: 28.33%

 Operator Total

-Geology The reservoirs are Miocene/Pliocene in a deposited in a fluvial/lacustrine deltaic setting a are variable in quality.
-The field consists of series of (mostly fault-bound) panels in structure stratigraphic and combination traps.
-The reservoirs are very shallow and the oil is viscous fluid.
-The cut-off depth is 188mGL a corresponds to the shallowest depth for drill development wells.
-It also represents the mole oil limit (Low case).
+Geology The reservoirs are Miocene/Pliocene in age deposited in a fluvial/lacustrine deltaic setting and are variable in quality.
+The field consists of a series of (mostly fault-bound) panels in structural, stratigraphic and combination traps.

+The reservoirs are very shallow and the oil is a viscous fluid.
+The cut-off depth is 188mGL and corresponds to the shallowest depth for drilling development wells.
+It also represents the mobile oil limit (Low case).

-Oil GHP
+Oil GIIP

 HCIIP estimate P90 - 365 MMstb 22 Bscf

 P50 - 506 MMstb 30 Bscf

 P10 - 684 MMstb 41 Bscf

 Development type Water flood development

-Number of current production & injection wells ion 7 E&A wells with 4 side tracks
+Number of current production & injection wells 7 E&A wells with 4 side tracks

 Cumulative production to end 2019 Not yet on production.

 Current recovery factor (based on 2C STOIIP) Not yet on production.

 Plans for further development Not yet on production.